a-b-street/abstreet/docs/articles/rust/article.md

 Graphics:

-- `editor`: the GUI and main gameplay
+- `game`: the GUI and main gameplay
 - `ezgui`: an immediate-mode GUI library

 Common utilities: